Load Balancing Containerized Applications

 - Load balancing containers (especially for multiple containers on a single host accessed on the same port)

 - Monitoring containers and the cluster as a whole

 - Continuous upgrading of microservices inside containers without bringing down the service (non-disruptive upgrades)

-The A10 Lightning Application Delivery Service (ADS) optimizes the delivery and security of cloud-native applications and services running over public or private clouds.
+The Lightning® Application Delivery Controller (ADC) optimizes the delivery and security of cloud-native applications and services running over public or private clouds.
 It is offered as a software-as-a-service (SaaS) platform from A10 Networks.
-For organizations embracing the cloud and application centricity, Lightning ADS increases operational efficiency, offloads IT administrators from cumbersome tasks and reduces risk.
+For organizations embracing the cloud and application centricity, Lightning ADC increases operational efficiency, offloads IT administrators from cumbersome tasks and reduces risk.

-With its controller based architecture, A10 Lightning ADS has a compact, efficient full proxy – A10 Lightning ADC – that front-ends cloud applications and microservices to provide innovative Layer 4-7 capabilities, including traffic management with content-switching with advanced elastic load-balancing, security and analytics for applications on public, private and hybrid clouds.
+With its controller based architecture, A10 Lightning Application Delivery Controller has a compact, efficient full proxy – A10 Lightning Application Delivery Controller – that front-ends cloud applications and microservices to provide innovative Layer 4 load balancing and Layer 7 load balancing, including traffic management with content-switching with advanced elastic load-balancing, security and analytics for applications on public, private and hybrid clouds.

-Lightning ADS also extends application services support for microservices-based applications in Docker containers.
+Lightning Application Delivery Controller also extends application services support for microservices-based applications in Docker containers.
 Lightning Controller and Lightning ADC are Dockerized, and A10 Lighting Portal provides a set of configurations that makes it easy to get started with applications deployed in Docker environment.

-A10 Lightning ADS can automate this entire process very easily, and it is the simplest way for the application developers to optimize applications.
+A10 Lightning ADC can automate this entire process very easily, and it is the simplest way for the application developers to optimize applications.